 Nature Learning Center

-Starting in the fall of 2017 Friends School is launching a new initiative to build an outdoor learning center for our student’s grades pre-school through eighth grade.
+Friends School is launching a new initiative to build an outdoor learning center for our students grades pre-school through eighth grade.
 Studies show that an increasing number of children are losing contact with the natural world.
 The purpose of the Friends School Natural Learning Center is to promote physical movement, the development of sensory processing, motor, cogitative, social/emotional and communication skills, in addition to practical applications of Core Curriculum components, while providing students with a better appreciation and understanding of the natural environment.

 The center will be comprised of an outdoor STEAM Lab/Garden where students will engage in hands-on learning in a living laboratory by applying the tenants of STEAM theories to real-world situations.
 The lessons used in the STEAM lab will not only teach the intended subject, but also responsibility, teamwork, and respect for nature, others, and themselves.
 Gardens have been proven to help students learn better, enhance test scores, and are an engaging way to meet Core Curriculum Content Standards.
 Whether growing vegetables, fruits, and a variety of herbs, edible gardens are a valuable tool that can promote healthier eating habits, an appreciation for locally-grown food sources, teach environmental stewardship, encourage community and social development, an instill a sense of place.